Daniel-developer5/canvas-fabi/README.md

 # Figure Area
-## The project for calculating the area of a figure over an integral
+## Project for visualization of flat figures on Cartesian coordinate system and calculation of their area by integral